-- Q.1.
-Is your P681 acting as a SDSL server or as a client (see Figure 1-1, Figure 1-2 and Figure 1-3)?
+- Q.1.Is your P681 acting as a SDSL server or as a client (see Figure 1-1, Figure 1-2 and Figure 1-3)?
 If acting as a SDSL server, then select Server (Central Office) from the Service Type field.
-If acting as a client, then select Client (Remote Terminal) from the Service Type field. - Q.2.
-Is your SDSL link compatible (Link Compatibility field) with Ascend/Lucent?
-This version of the Prestige 681 currently supports Ascend (now part of Lucent) type SDSL routers only 1. - Q.3.
+If acting as a client, then select Client (Remote Terminal) from the Service Type field. - Q.2.Is your SDSL link compatible (Link Compatibility field) with Ascend/Lucent or Copper Mountain?
+The major SDSL players at the moment are Ascend (now part of Lucent) and Copper Mountain and each use different methods for finding the transmission speed of the peer.
+Copper Mountain compatible devices do this automatically, but it must be done manually for Ascend/Lucent. - Q.3.
 What is the actual transmission rate?
-The P681 SDSL router supports symmetrical multi-rate data transmission speeds from 144Kbps up to 2320Kbps.
-You can increase the capacity of the Internet connection (within certain limitations see Table 3-2) without changing your ISP or buying new equipment.
-Note that this table outlines the distance limitations only and does not mean that distance determines the actual transmission speed agreed between you and the peer.
+The P681 SDSL router supports symmetrical multi-rate data transmission speeds from 144Kbps up to 2320Kbps for Ascend/Lucent Link Compatibility or from 160Kbps to 1,568Kbps for Copper Mountain Link Compatibility.
+You can increase the capacity of the Internet connection (within certain limitations) without changing your ISP or buying new equipment.
+Note that these tables outline the distance limitations only and do not mean that distance determines the actual transmission speed agreed between you and the peer.
 Both the Prestige and the peer must have the same transmission rate.
-Press the [SPACEBAR] in the Transfer Rate = field to step through the transmission speed options and then press [ENTER] to select the matching transmission speed of the peer.
+For Ascend/Lucent Link Compatibility press the [SPACEBAR] in the Transfer Rate= field to step through the transmission speed options and then press [ENTER] to select the matching transmission speed of the peer.
+The Transfer Rate= field is set automatically (Auto and is not selectable) if you chose Copper Mountain in the Link Compatibility field

-The following table outlines distance limitations on data transmission rates for AWG 26.
+The following tables outlines distance limitations on data transmission rates for both Copper Mountain and Ascend/Lucent Link Compatibility using wire gauge AWG 26 (0.4mm) based on lab tests in ZyXEL.
 AWG (American Wire Gauge) is a measurement system for wire that specifies its thickness.
-As the thickness of the wire increases, the AWG number decreases and the further you can transmit; the transmission distance is in proportion to the square of the wire gauge (diameter)2.
+As the thickness of the wire increases (the AWG number decreases) the further you can transmit.
+Therefore distances for wire gauge AWG 24 should be further for any given transmission rate.
+Please note that line quality, noise etc. also influence attainable data transmission rates and that the transmission rates in the tables below are meant as a reference and not a guarantee of rates attainable.